MicrosoftDocs/security/security-docs/operations/ingest-data-sources.md

 By default, Microsoft Sentinel enables the **Fusion advanced multistage attack detection** analytic rule to automatically identify multistage attacks.

-Leveraging anomalous behavior and suspicious activity events observed across the cyber kill chain, Microsoft Sentinel generates incidents that allow you to see the compromise incidents with two or more alert activities in it with a high degree of confidence.
+Using anomalous behavior and suspicious activity events observed across the cyber kill chain, Microsoft Sentinel generates incidents that allow you to see the compromise incidents with two or more alert activities in it with a high degree of confidence.

-Fusion alert technology correlates broad points of data signals with extended machine learning (ML) analysis to help determine known, unknown and emerging threats.
+Fusion alert technology correlates broad points of data signals with extended machine learning (ML) analysis to help determine known, unknown, and emerging threats.
 For example, fusion detection can take the anomaly rule templates and the scheduled queries created for the [Ransomware scenario](/azure/sentinel/fusion#fusion-for-ransomware) and pair them with alerts from Microsoft Security Suite services, such as:

 -   Microsoft Entra ID Protection
 -   Microsoft Defender for Cloud